fygar256/bi/README.md

 It uses ANSI terminal escape sequences, so it is for ANSI terminals.
 I think it will run on python and on Linux, FreeBSD, unix, and POSIX-compliant OS with ANSI terminal.

+bi is designed for high functionality, lightweight, compact size and smooth responce.

 The development environment and operation verification are done on ArchLinux.

 This software disributed with MIT license.